thaobtb-typeScript/heroes-coding-challenge/README.md

+# Report
+It took me nearly 9 hours to complete this test.

+Some problems are expected to improve:
+- Be able to change information and add weapon & armour images in their detail screens
+- Display information of hero when hovering over images on canvas

 # The contest

 We are looking to contract the best freelancers in the world for our interactive story building site.
 We have designed a coding challenge to help us find the best coders on Freelancer.